gear-foundation/academy/docs/02-basic/03-additional-features/metadata.md

 }
 ```

-As we can see, metadata enables you to determine the expected data at the input/output for the contract at each endpoint.
+As can be seen, metadata enables the determination of the expected data at the input/output for the contract at each endpoint.
 Where:

 - [`Init`](https://docs.gear.rs/gmeta/trait.Metadata.html#associatedtype.Init) — describes incoming/outgoing types for `init()` function.
 - [`Handle`](https://docs.gear.rs/gmeta/trait.Metadata.html#associatedtype.Handle) — describes incoming/outgoing types for `handle()` function.